dwavesystems/demos/satellite-placement/README.rst

 Code Overview
 -------------
-The idea is to consider all possible combinations of satellites, eliminate constellations with particularly low coverage, and encourage certain properties in our final solution.
-Namely, we want to encourage:
+The idea is to consider all possible combinations of satellites, eliminate constellations with particularly low coverage, and encourage the following type of solutions:

 * Constellations that have better coverage
 * Satellites to only join *one* constellation